simplex06/Python_Assignments/README.md

-# Python_Assignments
+# Python_Coding

-You can see my Python assignments in this repo.
+You can see my Python codings in this repo.
 It consists of tasks and my coding.
 Enjoy it!